Aveline-art/website/CONTRIBUTING.md

 The following is a set of guidelines for contributing to our Github-hosted website repository.
 These are mostly guidelines, not rules.
 You might find that some of these instructions do not work for you.
 In that case, feel free to propose changes here [TODO add link to our contributing issue template|.

-** The guide below assumes that you have completed the onboarding process which includes an orientation and joining the Hack for LA Slack, GitHub, and Google Drive.
-If you have not been onboarded, please refer to the [Getting Started Page](https://www.hackforla.org/getting-started).
+Note: The guide below assumes that you have completed the onboarding orientation.
+If you have not been onboarded, please refer to the [Getting Started Page](https://www.hackforla.org/getting-started) before continuing.

-** <sub>If you need a text editor to work on code, [VS Code](https://code.visualstudio.com/download) is recommended by the team, but feel free to use a text editor of your choice.</sub>

-** <sub>If you have any other questions about your contributing process, feel free to reach out to the team in the [#hfla-site](https://hackforla.slack.com/archives/C4UM52W93) slack channel.</sub>
 <br><br>